beacon-biosignals/AlignedSpans.jl/docs/src/index.md

 # AlignedSpans

-See [API documentation](@ref) for how to construct AlignedSpans, along with some utilities, or below for some examples and motivation.
+See [API documentation](@ref) for how to construct AlignedSpans, along with some utilities, and [Examples](@ref) for further worked examples.

+AlignedSpans, like Onda, primarily treats samples as instants in time (rather than spans), and cares about "which samples have occurred by such and such point in time" rather than "what sample-span is ongoing at such and such point in time".
+See [`RoundFullyContainedSampleSpans`](@ref) for an exception, an approach that treats samples as spans.

 ### Time -> Sample index

 Timespans can be rounded (or "aligned") to the individual sample values by using the constructor `AlignedSpan`, which takes a `sample_rate`, a `span`, and a description of how to round time endpoints to sample indices.
 This constructs an `AlignedSpan` which supports Onda indexing.
 Internally, an `AlignedSpan` store sample indices, not times, and any rounding happens when it is created instead of when indexing into `samples`.

-!!! note
-    AlignedSpans, like Onda, primarily treats samples as instants in time (rather than spans), and cares about "which samples have occurred by such and such point in time" rather than "what sample-span is ongoing at such and such point in time".
-See [`RoundFullyContainedSampleSpans`](@ref) for an exception, an approach that treats samples as spans.

 Rounding options: